sarahob96/quiz-10/README.md

 ## UX and UI

 ### User Goals
-* As a user, I want to easily navigate through the site.
+* As a first time user, I want to easily navigate through the site.
-* As a user, I want to be able to play the current weeks quiz.
+* As a first time user, I want to be able to play the current weeks quiz.
-* As a user, I want to see what score I have achieved from the quiz.
+* As a first time user, I want to see what score I have achieved from the quiz.

 ### Returning User Goals
 * As a returning user, I want to play the most recent quiz.